A group of students discussing something over a computer.

 Pre-College Programs

-The UD Edge summer college program offers high school students moving into their junior or senior year the opportunity to earn college credit with the challenge, independence and excitement that can only be found at a top national university.
+The UD Edge summer college program prepares high school students moving into their junior or senior year to be a successful college student.
+By emphasizing academic excellence, practical skill building and student leadership, Edge offers you the challenge, independence and excitement that can only be found at a top national university.

 Pre-College Programs